black-purple/arch-xmonad-setup/README.md

 NOTE!!

 If you don't have an aur helper I suggest you use one.

+If you want to install yay use these steps:

+>```
+>cd /tmp; git clone aur.archlinux.org/yay.git; cd yay; makepkg -si
+>```

 I personally use yay so this is the command I'm using.

 >```
->yay eclipse-java-bin gotop jp2a wps-office shell-color-scripts visual-studio-code-bin tty-clock visual-studio-code-insiders-bin pipes-rs github-desktop otf-fontawesome-5-free ttf-open-sauce-sans ttf-mononoki adobe-source-code-pro-fonts nerd-fonts-mononoki devour shell-color-scripts
+>yay eclipse-java-bin gotop jp2a wps-office shell-color-scripts visual-studio-code-bin tty-clock visual-studio-code-insiders-bin pipes-rs github-desktop otf-fontawesome-5-free ttf-open-sauce-sans ttf-mononoki adobe-source-code-pro-fonts nerd-fonts-mononoki devour shell-color-scripts zsh-syntax-highlighting zsh-autosuggestions-git

 >```
 <br>